Co-Founder: Dr. Noel Wallach

-For the ones of you who are not quite familiar with the term, Wikipedia defines MLM as follows: Multi-level marketing (MLM) is a marketing strategy for the sale of products or services where the revenue of the MLM company is derived from a non-salaried workforce, in this case distributors, selling the company’s products/services, while the earnings of the participants are derived from a pyramid-shaped commission system.
+For the ones of you who are not quite familiar with the term, Wikipedia defines MLM as follows: Multi-level marketing (MLM) is a marketing strategy for the sale of products or services where the revenue of the MLM company is derived from a non-salaried workforce, in this case, distributors, selling the company’s products/services, while the earnings of the participants are derived from a pyramid-shaped commission system.

-The last part meaning that as you recruit other distributors, you will earn a commission.
+The last part means that as you recruit other distributors, you will earn a commission.
 The big question is, how are you going to attract people to the products?
 As the number of distributors could be high, why would they come to you?
 I hope to find answers on their website.

 So, how does Youngevity work?

 Well, they want to help you start your own business just in the way that you want it, claiming that social selling is becoming more and more popular.
 It is entirely up to you how far you want to go with this, you can do so at your own pace.
-They stress that it is not a 9-5 job but more like 24/7 freedom, implying that you might even make money doing very little of work.
+They stress that it is not a 9-5 job but more like 24/7 freedom, implying that you might even make money doing very little work.

 Rise to distributor